 are responsible for the development, review, updating, and approval of the organization’s guidelines and regulations.
 The Committees report to the Council and Assembly on the status of their Committee and respective Sub-Committees.

 The work of the five Committees is described by their titles, as follows:

-The nine technical Sub-Committees
+The seven technical Sub-Committees

 support the work of the five policy-making Committees.
 The Sub-Committees are under the direct instructions of the Maritime Safety Committee (MSC)

 The work of the seven Sub-Committees is described by their titles, as follows:

 The Coast Guard publishes a semi-annual e

 -Newsletter in the winter and summer to disseminate information regarding key IMO issues and decisions of particular interest to the U.S. Below is a list of the most recent e

 For question or more information about the Coast Guard's work with the IMO, please contact: